Website.

 Scenario 3.

-A woman attends the gynaecology clinic with a vulval rash.
-It has a “lacy” appearance.
+woman attends the gynaecology clinic with a vulval rash.
+It has a “lacy”

 Scenario 4.

-A 35-year old woman attends is noted to have a vulval fistula.
-She has a history of episodic diarrhoea.
+35-year old woman attends is noted to have a vulval fistula.
+She has a history

 Scenario 5.